paigeaera5/AI-Calendar/README.md

 ## Setup for LLM
 1. Clone the repository
+2. Make sure `pip` and `python` are installed on your machine
-2. Create a virtual environment and activate it
+3. Create a virtual environment and activate it
     ```
     python3 -m venv 222llmenv
     ```